SpastBanana/HatikwaMedia/README.md

 - [x] Create user checks if the e-mail address is allready a outgoing_invite
 - [x] Username needs to be not case sensitive
 - [x] Songfiles are listed in upload order, needs to be alphabetic
-- [ ] Songname is everywhere in the file names, needs to be only what type of file it is
 - [x] If song opened, order of head files needs to be "Bladmuziek, Audio opname, Choreo"